wagnerhsilva/equalizer-serial-service/README.md

         make all

 Usage:
-    This takes a single argument which is the serial device you want to connect, a simple invocation is:
+    This takes two arguments, the serial device you want to connect, and a debug flag:

-        ./service /dev/ttyUSB0
+        ./service /dev/ttyUSB0 <debug_0_or_1>

-Legal:
-    This is not a free software if you are not from the following companies you are not allowed to modify/use/redistribute this source code:
-        PhiInnovations, CM Comandos Lineares